 |Transition to Advanced Clinical Practice Required Activities|

-The Track Program is an educational program designed to enrich students' experiences and opportunities, and expose them to various concentrations of study.
+The Scholarly Concentration Program is an educational program designed to enrich students' experiences and opportunities, and expose them to various concentrations of study.
 SMHS believes this program will further students' medical careers by providing a broader health care perspective and exposure to leadership opportunities.

 Students have the opportunity to choose a program of study in one of several areas of health care outside of the standard clinical curriculum.
-The Track Program's areas of study are:
+The Scholarly Concentration Program's areas of study are:

 - Community/Urban Health